y0shis-yodelers/grace-shopper/SITE-OVERVIEW-FOR-CODE-REVIEW.md

 3. How are products and orders associated and how are users associated with particular orders?

 * Products and orders are m:n associations, and orders contain a foreign key to a particular user
-* important! each user is created with TWO ORDERS: one that is FULFILLED and has a DATE field value, and one that is UNFUFILLED and has a DATE field value of NULL
+* important! each user is associated with TWO ORDERS: one that is FULFILLED and has a DATE field value, and one that is UNFUFILLED and has a DATE field value of NULL

 ### API